SergiyRedko/SENG533Project/README.md

 # SENG533Project

 This is the repository for SENG 533 group project.
-In this project we evaluate and compare performance of locally hosted LLMs.
+In this project, we evaluate and compare the performance of locally hosted LLMs.
+Our two main questions were what the average response time and the throughput of the system are.

 We are group **#45** and our members: